In order to qualify for testing accommodations in the Center for Academic Success, students must fall under one of the following two categories:

 Center for Academic Success

-Students with documented disabilities who may require accommodations in any course must register with the Office of Accommodations and Access (OAA) located in CAS.
-Accommodations will not be provided without proper documentation and verification from the OAA.
-For more information about disabilities services, and to make an appointment with the OAA, go to: http://libguides.enc.edu/CAS/OAA
+Students with documented disabilities who may require accommodations in any course should register as soon as possible with the Office of Accommodations and Access (OAA) located in CAS.
+For more information about disabilities services, and to make an appointment with the OAA, go to: http://libguides.enc.edu/CAS/OAA.